Coding-Enthusiast/FinderOuter/README.md

 (2) [Addresses](https://en.bitcoin.it/wiki/Address) (Base-58 encoded P2PKH or P2SH address)
 (3) [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) (Base-58 encoded encrypted private key).

-There is also a "special case" for private keys missing 1, 2 or 3 characters at _unknown_ positions.

-#### 3. Missing Base-16 characters
-This option is similar to previous feature but works for base-16 (hexadecimal) private keys.
-Since there is no checksum in this encoding it requires an additional input to check each permutation against.
-It accepts any address type and public keys.
-This option is slower in comparison because it uses ECC and that is not yet optimized.

-#### 4. Missing mini-privatekey characters
+#### 3. Missing mini-privatekey characters
 This option is similar to 2 and 3 but works for [mini-privatekeys](https://en.bitcoin.it/wiki/Mini_private_key_format) (eg. SzavMBLoXU6kDrqtUVmffv).
 It requires the corresponding address or public key of the minikey to check each possible key against, as a result it is also slower since it depends on ECC and has 2 additional hashes.

+#### 4. Missing BIP-38 password
+This option can recover passwords used in encrypting bitcoin private keys using the [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) proposal.
+The available password recovery modes are the same as mnemonic passphrase option.

+#### 5. Missing bitcoin core wallet.dat password
+This option can recover passwords used to encrypt the bitcoin core wallet files.

-#### 5. Missing mnomonic (seed) words
+#### 6. Missing mnomonic (seed) words
 This option works for both [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and Electrum mnemonics that have some missing words.
 It requires knowing one child (private/public) key or address created from that seed and the exact derivation path of it.

-#### 6. Missing mnemonic passphrase
+#### 7. Missing mnemonic passphrase
 This option is used to recover the extension words (aka passphrase) used in mnemonics.
 It works for both [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and Electrum mnemonics algorithms.
 The available passphrase recovery modes are:
 a.
 Alphanumeric: This is when the passphrase consists of letter, numbers and symbols and is random.
 Example: `OT!pA?8i`
 b.
 CustomChars: This mode allows user to define their own set of characters to be used in the passphrase.
 c. _soon_

-#### 7. Missing BIP-38 password
-This option can recover passwords used in encrypting bitcoin private keys using the [BIP-38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) proposal.
-The available password recovery modes are the same as mnemonic passphrase option.

 #### 8. Missing BIP-32 derivation path
 This option could be used to find derivation path of a child key (private key, public key or the address) by having the mnemonic